learn-co-curriculum/submitting-a-lab-osx/README.md

 Once you've written the code that solves a lab, and confirmed that your solution is correct using the `learn` command, you then need to submit your solution to Learn so that you can get credit for completion and move on to the next lesson.

-In order to submit your solution to Learn, just run:
+In order to submit your solution to Learn, from the lab's directory in your Terminal, you will just run:

 ```
 learn submit